leveragepoints/leveragepoints.github.io/index.md

 title: Leverage Points
 ---

-## This site is a collection of resources - notes, frameworks, articles, books, videos & podcasts - that I find valuable in my work.
+## This site is a collection of resources that I find valuable in my work - notes, frameworks, articles, books, videos & podcasts.

 &nbsp;
 &nbsp;